MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatarecoveryhandler-class.md

 ```

 ### Parameters
- [in] *strDocumentName*
+*strDocumentName*<br/>
- A string that contains the document name. `GenerateAutosaveFileName` uses this document name to generate a corresponding autosave file name.
+[in] A string that contains the document name. `GenerateAutosaveFileName` uses this document name to generate a corresponding autosave file name.

 ### Return Value
  The autosave file name generated from *strDocumentName*.